PRAISE FOR THE DEVIL’S CHOW

 His observations on the present, as he has experienced it, rather steal the show, but the history is strikingly accurate—a major accomplishment in this age of tall stories about Chinese food.
 (The Chinese love to make up these tales, and the western world often adds more.)
 The history of Chinese food has plenty of color of its own, without fiction, and Mr. Jack brings it out very well.

-Mr. Jack is a master of the Australian tradition of yarning: telling well-crated stories that come to a sharp point.
+Mr. Jack is a master of the Australian tradition of yarning: telling well-crafted stories that come to a sharp point.
 As the Chinese say: “As for composing prose, there are three principles.
 Begin the work like a tiger’s head, showing its fierceness and weight indeed (ye).
 The middle should be like a pig’s belly, showing its richness and abundance indeed.
 The end should be like a scorpion’s tail, to show how the poison comes out when it stings indeed” (attributed to Wang Wentong, 13th century).
 The points of Mr. Jack’s stories are not so poisonous; they are excellent observations on food in general and the Chinese ways with it, especially in modern situations.

 The book maintains a fine balance between tales of the open road in China and historical and agricultural data.
 Once I started it, I couldn’t stop except to eat and sleep until I finished it.
 A great way to learn about Chinese food.”